YummyOreo/chat-house/breakfast/README.md

 ![Example](https://cdn.discordapp.com/attachments/838071390175232050/838071399808630794/unknown.png)

-### Fill in .env
+### Fill in id

-Now rename the .env.example to .env and fill out the feelds
+Go to ./Components/login/login.tsx and fill in the Client ID on line 14

 Example:
 ```